kskalvar/aws-eks-kubeflow-quickstart/README.md

 =======================================================
 Abstract:
 ```
-With the recent advent of integrated development environments (IDE) such as AWS Sagemaker Studio for
+With the recent advent of integrated development environments (IDE) such as AWS SageMaker Studio
-Machine Learning (ML), it's now possible to provide a single integrated view where you can access
+for Machine Learning (ML), it's now possible to provide a single integrated view where you can
-purpose-built tools to perform ML development tasks from preparing data to building,
+access purpose-built tools to perform ML development tasks from preparing data to building,
 training, and deploying your ML models.

-Kubeflow is an opensource ML IDE you also can access purpose-built tools to perfom ML development
+Kubeflow is an open source ML IDE you can also access purpose-built tools to perfom ML development
-tasks from preparing data to building, training, and deploying your ML models but runs on Kubernetes.
+tasks from preparing data to building, training, and deploying your ML models, but it runs on
-But because it runs on Kubernetes its portable and scalable across multiple cloud and on-premise
+Kubernetes.
+But because it runs on Kubernetes its portable and scalable across multiple cloud and
-infrastructure.
+on premise infrastructure.

 ```
 This solution shows how to create an AWS EKS Cluster with Kubeflow support.